ggrov/tacny/README.md

 * Under debug tab, select the Working Directory
 * In the command line arguments type /rprint:- dafny_file_name.dfy
 * Run Tacny

+### C# 6.0 for VS 2012 ###
+* Go to TOOL -> Extensions and Updates to double all are the latest version, in particular NuGet
+* Open PM from TOOL -> NGet Package Manager -> Package Manager Console
+* To install the 6.0 compiler: Install-Package Microsoft.Net.Compilers -Version 1.2.2 (Note that for each solution requiring c# 6.0 will need to install this package)
+* Right click solution to select Manage NuGet Package for Solution, then to apply the installed package to all projects in the solution